Nithya Sre Sivan

-Nithya Sre Sumathy Sivan (born 7 January 2005) is an Indian para badminton player.
-She won the bronze medal at the 2024 Paralympic Games in the women's singles event.
-Sivan has also won three bronze medals at the 2022 Asian Para Games in the singles, mixed and women's doubles events.
+Nithya Sre Sumathy Sivan (born 7 January 2005) is an Indian para-badminton player from Tamil Nadu.
+She plays in the SH6 category (athletes having achondroplasia and short stature).
+She represented India at the 2024 Summer Paralympics, where she won the bronze medal in the women's singles SH6 event.
+Sivan has also won medals in the Para World Championships, the Asian Para Championships, and the Asian Para Games respectively.

 Early life

-NIthya started playing badminton with the able-bodied sportspersons In 2016 for fun and recreation.
+Sivan is from Karur, Tamil Nadu.
+She was born on 7 January 2005.
+Brought up in Hosur.
+She started playing badminton with the able-bodied sportspersons in 2016 for fun and recreation.
 Later in 2019, she learnt about the para games and shifted her focus to competitive badminton and started training under coach Gaurav Khanna in Lucknow.

 Career

 In October 2023, she won two bronze medals at the Asian Para Games.
 In April 2023, she won two gold medals at the Brazil Para Badminton International meet.
 In May 2022, the Asian Youth Para Games winner also won a gold medal at the 1st Bahrain Para Badminton International Championships in Manama.
 In December 2022, she bagged a gold in the women's singles SH6 finals defeating Worlds silver medallist at the Peru Para Badminton International in Lima.